-Recent changes in the competitive environment, including announcements in March 2013 of new lower-priced scanners targeted at Orthodontists and GPs in North America caused us to lower our expectations for growth and profitability for scanner and CAD/CAM services business.
+Recent changes in the competitive environment, including announcements in March 2013 of new lower-priced scanners targeted at Orthodontists and GPs in North America caused us to lower our expectations for growth and profitability for SCCS business.
 As a result, we conducted an impairment analysis of long-lived assets and goodwill related to the SCCS reporting unit.
-Based on these analyses, we recorded a \$26.3 million impairment of our long-lived assets and \$40.7 million impairment of goodwill.
-The \$40.7 million represents the remaining goodwill balance in the SCCS reporting unit.
+Based on these analyses, we recorded a \$26.3 million impairment of our long-lived assets and \$40.7 million impairment of goodwill in the first quarter of 2013.